-The Division of Neurology has a long-standing interest in fMRI studies of language localization in normal children as well as children with neurological conditions in collaboration with the Imaging Research Center (Scott Holland, PhD).
+The Division of Neurology has a long-standing interest in fMRI studies of language localization in normal children as well as children with neurological conditions in collaboration with the Imaging Research Center.

-Mark Schapiro is using fMRI to study language activation patterns in patients with Down syndrome, testing the hypothesis that over expression of chromosome 21 genes will alter language neural networks and contribute to the unique linguistic deficit characterizing persons with Down syndrome.
+Mark Schapiro, MD, is using fMRI to study language activation patterns in patients with Down syndrome, testing the hypothesis that over expression of chromosome 21 genes will alter language neural networks and contribute to the unique linguistic deficit characterizing persons with Down syndrome.

-Anna Byars continues her studies on language activation in patients who have suffered a stroke.
+Anna Byars, PhD, continues her studies on language activation in patients who have suffered a stroke.

 Research in the Headache Center continues with emphasis on clinical trials and outcome studies.
 The blood genomic study on pediatric migraine is ongoing.
-Andrew Hershey is chairman of the Pediatric and Adolescent Section of the American Headache Society, a member of the Education Committee for the American Headache Society as well as a member of the Pediatric Section of the International Headache Society.
-Both he and Marielle Kabbouche are involved with educational activities at the local, regional, national and international level.
+Andrew Hershey, MD, PhD, is chairman of the Pediatric and Adolescent Section of the American Headache Society, a member of the Education Committee for the American Headache Society as well as a member of the Pediatric Section of the International Headache Society.
+Both he and Marielle Samaha are involved with educational activities at the local, regional, national and international level.